 And so, what are we to make of the story of the manager (or steward or agent) and the concluding sayings?

-Malina also suggests that in the context of the story, the manager has been treated generously by the master at the outset since he was only fired instead of being more severely punished.
+Malina and Rohrbaugh also suggest that in the context of the story, the manager has been treated generously by the master at the outset since he was only fired instead of being more severely punished.

 And.
 Since the manager represents the master (even after being fired since the others were not aware of this change), in the eyes of others the master is now in a pickle.